IoT Security Integration with Prisma Access

 DHCP traffic is particularly important to IoT Security.
 It provides IoT Security with useful data, including a mapping of the IP address to MAC address of each DHCP client, which is a critical element of the IP address-to-device mappings used for device identification.
 To obtain this data, ensure that a DHCP server is in your data center or in a similar centralized site and a DHCP relay agent is on the customer premises equipment (CPE) where the remote network connection terminates at each site.
 Each relay agent forwards the DHCP messages it receives from DHCP clients through the Prisma Access service infrastructure to the IP address of the DHCP server.
 On the policy rule allowing DHCP traffic from the remote sites to the DHCP server, be sure logging and log forwarding are enabled so that Prisma Access sends DHCP traffic logs to Cortex Data Lake.
 In fact, if you have not already done so, enable logging and log forwarding on all policy rules.
 With log forwarding enabled, Prisma Access sends its logs through Cortex Data Lake, which then streams metadata to IoT Security for analysis.

-Prisma Access cannot forward IoT Security logs for Layer 2 traffic or Layer 3 traffic where both the source and destination are in the same site because such traffic never reaches it.
+Prisma Access cannot forward logs to IoT Security for Layer 2 traffic or Layer 3 traffic where both the source and destination are in the same site because such traffic never reaches it.
 Without ARP and DHCP traffic metadata in particular, identifying devices might take IoT Security longer and its confidence might be lower than it otherwise would be.
 To counter this, consider deploying SD-WAN ION devices at remote sites where they can log these types of traffic and forward their logs to Cortex Data Lake for IoT Security to access.
 By integrating IoT Security with both Prisma Access and SD-WAN, IoT Security can gain visibility into traffic that flows between sites and the Internet as well as traffic that stays within a site.

 After IoT Security has sufficient information to identify devices from their network behavior, it provides Prisma Access with IP address-to-device mappings and Panorama with policy recommendations that the Panorama administrator can import and then push to Prisma Access to enforce policy on IoT device traffic.
 In addition, Prisma Access downloads device dictionary files from the update server.
 The device dictionary lists various device attributes with which the Panorama administrator can construct Security policy rules.
 The combination of IP address-to-device mappings, policy recommendations, and device dictionary files comprise the elements of the Device-ID feature introduced in PAN-OS 10.0.